chetnashah/javawork/androidinternals/Service.md

-A Service is an application component representing either an application's desire to perform a longer-running operation while not interacting with the user or to supply functionality for other applications to use
+A Service is an application component representing either an application's desire to perform a longer-running operation while not interacting with the user or to supply functionality for other applications to use.
+A bound service is the server in a client-server interface.

 Abstract class